adriantori/shell-infotech/readme.md

 4. Postman to check the back-end formats & output.

-5. (optional) Git to pull the project (can download the files from github).
+5. (optional) Git to clone the project (can download the files from github).

 ## Installation & How to Run Project: